Claude Alternative for Healthcare: BastionGPT vs Claude Team

 Built for Healthcare and mental health professionals General-purpose work across every industry

 Signed BAA ✓ Every plan, including the 7-day free trial Team: not available.
-Enterprise: sales-assisted plans only, activated by an admin (a one-way setting)
+Enterprise only, self-serve or sales-assisted, accepted by the Primary Owner in organization settings (a one-way setting)

-Plans usable with PHI All plans One configuration: HIPAA-ready sales-assisted Enterprise.
-Anthropic's BAA excludes Free, Pro, Max, Team, and Cowork
+Plans usable with PHI All plans HIPAA-ready Enterprise only.
+Anthropic's BAA excludes Free, Pro, Max, and Team, plus features such as Cowork even on Enterprise

 Entry paid plan $20/user/month (Professional), BAA included Team Standard: $25/user/month ($20 billed annually); cannot be used with PHI

-Price of the HIPAA-eligible plan $20 to $75/user/month, flat Custom sales-assisted contract: annual seat fees (published self-serve Enterprise seat rate is $20/user/month) plus all usage billed at API rates
+Price of the HIPAA-eligible plan $20 to $75/user/month, flat Enterprise: $20/user/month billed annually from 20 seats self-serve, plus all usage billed at API rates; sales-assisted pricing is custom

 Usage model Flat monthly price; normal human use is not metered Team: weekly per-seat limits (Standard is 1.25x Pro per session).
 Enterprise: no caps, but every token is billed at API rates